jakobharder/anno1800-jakobs-mods/mods/ui-compact-menu/README.md

 - Split Consumables into vanilla tiers and DLC tiers
 - Merge Culture tab into City and Public Services
 - Group OW electricity, education and religion, culture buildings

-### 1.3

-- 1.3.1: Updated Korean translations (thanks to modpark817)
-- Swapped NW warehouse and residence to be consistent with OW

 ## Credits